Source: Highest qualifications for the 15 year and over usually resident population (Census 2013).

 All Aucklander's deserve the chance to achieve great things.

-We must ensure that all of our people have the tools they need to build a bright future, through a mix of:
+We must ensure that all of our people have the tools they need to build a bright future, through a mix of informal learning options, paired with quality formal education and general personal development.

 How this can be done